Fountain (Duchamp): Reinterpretations

 Appropriation artist Sherrie Levine created bronze copies in 1991 and 1996 titled Fountain (Madonna) and Fountain (Buddha) respectively.
 They are considered to be an "homage to Duchamp's renowned readymade.
 By doing so, Levine is re-evaluating 3D objects within the realm of appropriation, like the readymades, to mass-produced photographic art.
 Adding to Duchamp's audacious move, Levine turns his gesture back into an "art object" by elevating its materiality and finish.
 As a feminist artist, Levine remakes works specifically by male artists who commandeered patriarchal dominance in art history."

 John Baldessari created an edition of multicolored ceramic bed pans with the text: "The Artist is a Fountain", in 2002.

 In 2003 Saul Melman constructed a massively enlarged version, Johnny on the Spot, for Burning Man and subsequently burned it.

 In 2015 Mike Bidlo created a cracked "bronze redo" of Fountain titled Fractured Fountain (Not Duchamp Fountain 1917), which was exhibited at Francis M. Naumann Fine Art in 2016.
 "Bidlo's version is a lovingly handcrafted porcelain copy that he then smashed, reconstituted, and cast in bronze."

 Exactly 100 years to the day of the opening of the First Exhibition of the Society of Independent Artists, Francis M. Naumann Fine Art opened "Marcel Duchamp Fountain: An Homage" on April 10, 2017.
 The show included Urinal Cake by Sophie Matisse, Russian constructivist urinals by Alexander Kosolapov, and a 2015 work by Ai Wei Wei.

 Afterword

 From the 1950s, Duchamp's influence on American artists had grown exponentially.
 Life magazine referred to him as "perhaps the world's most eminent Dadaist", Dada's "spiritual leader", "Dada's Daddy" in a lengthy article published 28 April 1952.
 By the mid-50s his readymades were present in permanent collections of American museums.

 In 1961, Duchamp wrote a letter to fellow Dadaist Hans Richter in which he supposedly said:

 Richter, however, years later claimed those words were not by Duchamp.
-Richter had sent Duchamp this paragraph for comment, writing: "You threw the bottle rack and the urinal into their face…," etc. Duchamp simply wrote: "Ok, ça va très bien" ("Ok, that works very well") in the margins.Hans Richter, Begegnungen von Dada bis Heute, Köln, DuMont: pp. 155ff.
+Richter had sent Duchamp this paragraph for comment, writing: "You threw the bottle rack and the urinal into their face...," etc. Duchamp simply wrote: "Ok, ça va très bien" ("Ok, that works very well") in the margins.

 Contrary to Richter's quote, Duchamp wrote favorably of Pop art in 1964, though indifferent to the humor or materials of Pop artists: